 - Assemble your sandwich—2 slices of bread wrapped around two slices of cheese, butter the outside and wrap in tinfoil.
 Heat an iron to high and place the tinfoil wrapped sandwich on a heatproof surface.
 Like you're ironing a shirt, gently go back and forth on each side of the sandwich for a few minutes until the exterior of the sandwich is crusty and the cheese has melted.

 Using the Oven

-Using the oven to create a grilled cheese sandwich is a super easy and is great if you have to create a bunch of sandwiches at once without a supergiant panini press.
+Using the oven to create a grilled cheese sandwich is super easy, and great if you have to create a bunch of sandwiches at once without a supergiant panini press.
 The recipe below only deals with one sandwich, but just double, triple or quadruple the recipe to fit your needs.
 Here's how you do it:

-- Begin by cranking your oven to 400 degrees.
+- Begin by cranking your oven to 400 F.

 - Butter two slices of bread and place them, butter side down, onto a baking sheet.
 Top each slice of buttered bread with cheese and place in the oven; rotating the pan every few minutes.

 - Let the toasties cook for a few minutes until the cheese has melted and the bottom of the bread is a beautiful golden brown.
 Depending on your oven this should take anywhere from 5 to 10 minutes.